Writing A CV

 - Graduate School

-List positions and dates in chronological order within the different sections.
-You may include several functional sections such as “Research Experience, ” “Consulting,” “Fieldwork,” “Teaching Experience,” etc.
+List positions and dates in reverse chronological order within the different sections.
+You may include several functional sections such as “Research Experience,” “Consulting,” “Fieldwork,” “Teaching Experience,” etc.

 - Work History